Toyama POW Camp

 Labor:

-Scrap Metal smelter
+Scrap metal smelter

 Reports:

-Investigation (Post war) of camp by 1st Lt.
+Post-war investigation of camp by 1st Lt.
 Joseph G. Breaune and 1st Lt Richard H. Wills Jr. for the SCAP Legal Division.

 Bombing Report: injury report plus report of guard abuses for Legal Div, SCAP, War Crimes investigations